gravitational/gravity/docs/6.x/cluster.md

 ## Securing a Cluster

 Gravity comes with a set of roles and bindings (for role-based access control or RBAC) and a set of pod security policies.
-This lays the ground for further security configurations.
+This lays the foundation for further security configurations.

 ### Pod security policies